ramrattanjonathan/thereviewproject/README.md

 ## Demo

-Website on a 1920x1080 display in Google Chrome (more on the lack of optimization below)
+This demo is running on a 1920x1080 display in Google Chrome (more on the lack of optimization below)

 ### Homepage to Article